A young woman I coached struggled with knee injuries and is currently playing college soccer without a full ACL.

 When Might a Soccer Player Play with an ACL Tear?

-The vast majority of the time, soccer players require surgery after an ACL tear.
+Most of the time, soccer players require surgery after an ACL tear.
 As mentioned, there are times when soccer players play without an ACL (or with a partially torn ACL).
 While this is not recommended, it does happen.

 Here are some of the reasons a soccer player may play without an ACL that’s 100%: